Food law and enforcement

 The Food Law Code of Practice for Northern Ireland sets out the way in which local authorities should enforce food law.
 It also provides guidance on how they should work with food business operators.

-Local and port health authorities must comply with the instructions included in the code of practice when they enforce food law.
+Local authorities (usually referred to as district councils in Northern Ireland) must comply with the instructions included in the code of practice when they enforce food law.
 They must follow and implement all the provisions of the code that apply to them.

 The code of practice is revised and updated from time to time to:

-- reduce the administrative burden on business and on local authorities
+- reduce the paperwork burden on business and on local councils

 - maintain standards of public health and consumer protection